- Website: http://www.bllly.nl

-- Master student at the faculty of Industrial Design at Eindhoven University of Technology with a passion for design and illustration.
+- Former student at the faculty of Industrial Design at Eindhoven University of Technology.

 When watching a science fiction flick, it can be hard to determine what time in the future it is set, although this is a usually an integral part of the movie.
 However, it is often obvious in which year the movie was made.
 The combination of costumes, cinematography, CGI, and content create an overall feeling that immediately makes you aware of when it was made.
 The celebrity actors are a dead give-away as well.
 Even the CGI capabilities of this post-Avatar-era are not enough to fool us- compare Jeff Bridges in Tron and Tron: Legacy.